 AI detectors and AI detection have become an unavoidable part of academic writing today.
-Universities are using it, journals are experimenting with it, and students and researchers are increasingly encountering AI scores attached to their work, often without much explanation.
+Universities and journals are experimenting with it, and students and researchers are increasingly encountering AI scores attached to their work.

 But as AI detection tools become more widespread, so do their limitations: false positives are common, original work is flagged, and language editing or polishing can be mistaken for misconduct.
 Amid evolving AI use guidelines, authors are often left navigating uncertainty, anxiety, and inconsistent interpretations of what an AI detector score actually means.

-The Paperpal AI Detector was built in response to this reality, not to add another layer of policing or judgment, but to bring transparency and clarity where there is confusion.
+The Paperpal AI Detector was built in response to this reality, not to add another layer of policing or judgment, but to bring transparency and clarity.

 However, AI detection tools are built to evaluate writing style and statistical patterns, not intellectual ownership.
 As a result:

 This creates a disconnect between why AI detection exists and how it is experienced by academics.
-This is why we built the Paperpal AI Detector for academics worldwide.
+Paperpal AI Detector was designed around these principles and presents them transparently.

-Unlike other AI checkers, Paperpal’s AI Detector does a sentence-level analysis, identifying writing patterns and interpreting this in context.
+Paperpal’s AI Detector evaluates text to assess the probability of text segments exhibiting characteristics of AI-generated language, identifying writing patterns and interpreting this in context.
 These insights then roll up into a document-level score, providing a more balanced and nuanced understanding of the text as a whole.

 Paperpal’s AI Detector evaluates linguistic signals such as predictability and variation, then categorizes your writing using a transparent, three-band AI detection scale, categorizing your writing as: